Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### For the purpose of transparency, when does Scrum say a new increment of working software must be available?
+### For the purpose of transparency, when does Scrum say a new Increment of working software must be available?

 - [ ] After the acceptance testing phase.
 - [ ] Before the release Sprint.